This “no-sleepover” started at 8:45 p.m. If you’re just joining, catch-up on the first three hours by reading Part I.

 Good news: If there’s a man—who looks like he graduated more than 10 years ago—wandering around Gleason taking photos at two o’clock in the morning, he’ll be approached by security.
 I know this because I was approached by security.

 The officer asked me how my night was going, and quickly moved on to his real question, “Can I see your ID?”
 Once we were in agreement that I was not a threat to anyone, we talked about what officers like him do at this time of day.
 They are mainly there to shut down parts of the library and make sure there is no one in the spaces that shouldn’t be.
 But they are also looking out for students’ well-being.

 In general, I got the sense that security’s presence is less of a “Big Brother” vibe and more like the mom who pokes her head into the sleepover for the fifth time to make sure everything is OK.

 Long-abandoned whiteboards are filled with equations that mean next-to-nothing to me.
-I found one I could at least make sense of; here’s a
+I found one I could at least make sense of; here’s a bit from that:

 “Free will compatible w/ predictability — even if someone/something’s predictable, you can’t control them.”

 I wonder if whoever wrote this cited the conversation between Neo and The Architect from The Matrix: Reloaded.

 Gleason is now the only space still open on the River Campus.
 I’d clap to recognize the significance of this special hour, but I don’t want to make my presence any weirder than it already is.

 Everyone who was studying in iZone—and in other pockets of Rush Rhees Library—who didn’t go home is here now.
 It’s breathed chaotic life into the room, like when a roommate comes home from a night out and seemingly doesn’t care that you might be asleep.